Ian-Joseph/CleanCity/Tests/test-cases.md

 2. Use browser developer tools → Network tab to measure page load time.
 3. Navigate to pages like Home, Dashboard, and Blog.

-**Expected Result:**  Each page must fully load within 3 seconds, as reported in the browser’s performance panel.
+**Expected Result:**  Each page should fully load within 3 seconds, as reported in the browser’s performance panel.

+**Actual Result:**  Each page fully loads within 3 seconds, as reported in the browser’s performance panel.

 ---